napari/napari/docs/naps/4-async-slicing.md

 ### Goals

-To summarize the scope of this project, we define a few high level goals, each with many prioritized features where P0 is a must-have, P1 is a should-have, and P2 is a could-have.
+To summarize the scope of this project, we define a few high level goals.
+Each goal has many prioritized features where P0 is a must-have, P1 is a should-have, and P2 is a could-have.
 Some of these goals may already be achieved by napari in its current form, but are captured here to prevent any regression caused by this work.

 #### 1. Remain responsive when slicing slow data